directus/directus/docs/guides/sdk/authentication.md

 await client.logout();
 ```

-This approach will handle token refreshing automatically.
-The current token is stored inside of the initialized client.
+This approach will handle refreshing of the token automatically.
+The current token is stored inside the initialized client.

 ### Using the `rest()` Composable